-Visit the contact page if you’d like Katherine to give a talk or reading at your store, organization, business or school.
+Please fill in this short questionnaire if you’d like Katherine to give a talk at your organization, school or bookstore.

 You want your audience to be inspired by her uplifting personal story and her lessons on vulnerability, strength, empathy and normality.